 Arriving in Toulouse we’ll collect you and your bike at midday.
 Snacks and light refreshments will be available on arrival at The Col Collective HQ where we’ll have time to get the bikes built and prepped before a gentle spin.
 If you prefer to relax by the pool or catch up on recovery after travelling then no problem.
 Today is an easy day to get you ready for the week ahead.
 Over dinner Mike will chat you through the schedule for the coming days and no doubt a few tall tales will be told along the way.

 This is a general itinerary to give you a good idea of what to expect.
 We may make some adjustments if we think we can further improve the week or if we need to dodge Mother Nature at any time.
-There will be plenty of options throughout the week to either add or subtract climbs depending on how you’re feeling so rest assured we’re here to look after you.
+There’ll be options throughout the week to make days longer or shorter (with transfers to or from climbs) depending on how you’re feeling so rest assured we’re here to look after you.

-Located in the heart of the Hautes Pyrenees with views towards the Pic du Midi and Montaigu, The Col Collective HQ is a perfect base for cyclists looking to tackle the most prestigious Hors Catégorie climbs, gentler rolling roads or even flatter farmlands that give this area so much charm and character.
+Located in the heart of the Hautes Pyrénées with views towards the 2,877m Pic du Midi de Bigorre, The Col Collective HQ is a perfect base for cyclists looking to tackle the most prestigious Hors Catégorie climbs, gentle rolling roads or even flatter farmlands that give this area so much charm and character.

 Thank you for your interest.
 We look forward to welcoming you to our mountains!